 Leading Off: Keuchel in ace form, M's give Ichiro bobblehead

-After struggling to defend his 2015 AL Cy Young Award last season, Dallas Keuchel is back in ace form for Houston.
-Keuchel has allowed just eight hits in 21 innings this season heading into a start against the Angels.
+In this Friday, April 14, 2017, file photo, Houston Astros pitcher Dallas Keuchel works against the Oakland Athletics during the first inning of a baseball game in Oakland, Calif.
+After struggling to defend his 2015 AL Cy Young Award last season, Keuchel is back in ace form for Houston.

 Add your comments below